SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0443 GMT

 -------------------------------------

-The benchmark five-year swap rate falls 1 bp at 7.88 percent, while the one-year rate also down 1 bp at 8.39 percent.
+The benchmark five-year rate up 2 bps at 7.99 percent, while the one-year rate is steady at 8.37 percent.

 CALL MONEY